danalejosolerma/danalejosolerma.github.io/README.md

 ### Unsupervised Gender Classification Using Word Embeddings
 [Repository](https://github.com/danalejosolerma/NLP-gender-project)

-The primary objective of this report is to predict the gender based on personal data from an extract of data of the French census from the years 1836 to 1936.
-In this dataset we do not have access to the actual labels, so I approached this task as a unsupervised text classification and at end I compare the results obtained with the predictions provided.
+The primary objective of this project is to predict the gender based on personal data from an extract of data of the French census from the years 1836 to 1936.
+In this dataset there is not access to the actual labels, so I approached this task as a unsupervised text classification and at end I compare the results obtained with the predictions provided.
 The gender inference problem is of vital importance in fields such as anthropological and sociological research and the treatment of personal data will be done respecting ethics principles and current legislation.
 In this work the subject of gender is considered as binary, in consonance with the age of this dataset, which by no means implies a political statement by the author.

 Several methods exist to efficiently classify text, going from very simple ones like Naive Bayes, going to more advance methods like Deep learning models, Transformer models and Word embeddings.
 The latter was the chosen method in this project.
 <p align="center">